Old Fashioned Hot Water Cornbread

 Stir in enough boiling hot water that the cornmeal mixture comes together enough to slide out of the spoon and not pour out of the spoon (not too thick and not too thin, kinda like creamy mashed potatoes).

-When the oil in the skillet is hot but not smoking, spoon the hot cornmeal mixture in your hands that has been dipped in hot/warm water, and then gently place the cornbread patty in the hot oil.
+When the oil in the skillet is hot but not smoking, spoon the hot cornmeal mixture in your hands, which has been dipped in hot/warm water, and then gently place the cornbread patty in the hot oil.

 Fry each in hot oil, turning once, until crisp and golden brown, about 5 minutes.